amberframework/docs/getting-started/quick-start.md

 ## 4. Create and migrate the database

-Generating the application and the scaffolded resource provides the configuration and migration files needed to setup our database.
+Generating the application and the scaffolded resource provides the configuration and migration files needed to set up the database.

-`amber db` will help us do this.
+`amber db` will help us do this, as you will see you can chain the `db` commands together.

 ```text
 amber db create migrate